Sensitivity of mixing times of Cayley graphs: Introduction

 We still need to explain how many trees are in each $H_i$ and how they are connected to one another and to the rest of the graph.
-For this we need the parameter $\eps$, which at this point can thought of as a sufficiently small constant.
+For this we need the parameter $\eps$, which at this point can be thought of as a sufficiently small constant.
 For each of the vertices in each of the trees (before stretching) we label the children arbitrarily `left' and `right'.
 For each leaf $x\in H_i$ we define $g(x)$ to be the number of left turns in the (unique) path from the root to $x$.
 We now let

 The sets $B_i$ are used twice.
 First we use them to decide how many trees will be in each $H_i$.
 For $i=1$ we let $H_1$ be one tree.
 For every $i>1$, we let $H_i$ have $|B_{i-1}|$ trees, and identify each point of $B_{i-1}$ with one of the roots of one of the trees in $H_i$.
 Second, we use the $B_i$ to connect the $H_i$ to the complete graph.
 Every leaf of $H_i$ which is not in $B_i$ is identified with a vertex of the complete graph (the complete graph $K$ will be of size $n-o(n)$, much larger than $\cup_{i=1}^u H_i$ which will be of size $O(n^{1/4})$, and so most of the vertices of $K$ are not identified with a vertex of the gadget).
-This terminates the construction of $G$ (experts will clearly notice that, despite what we said above, we also base our construction on the perturbed tree idea).
-See figure \ref{fig:gadget}.
+This terminates the construction of $G$.
+See Figure \ref{fig:gadget}.
+Experts will clearly notice that this is a variation on the perturbed tree idea.
+In other words, while the perturbed tree itself (as noted above) is highly non-transitive, one can use it as a basis for transitive example by examining the interchange process on it.

 The graph $G'$ is almost identical, the only difference is that in each path corresponding to a left turn we add short bridges.
 Namely, examine one such path and denote its vertices $v_0,\dotsc,v_{\ell_i}$ as above.
 Then in $G'$ we add edges between $v_{2j}$ and $v_{2j+2}$ for all $j\in\{0,\dotsc,\ell_i/2-1\}$.